tmek1244/IsThisLoss/README.md

 - if you want to avoid mounting diodes you have to reduce the number of keys to number of pins available on your microcontroler (for Nice!Nano is it 17).
 It has to know which key was pressed and you couldn't tell it if there was a multiple keys connected to one pin right.
 And that's where key matrices are used (you can read more [here](https://pcbheaven.com/wikipages/How_Key_Matrices_Works/)).
 It turned out being pretty easy to understand and use.
 Routing was a little be trickier but that's about that.
 Also you may think that soldering such small parts as SMD diodes would be hard, but that's also not the case!
 Although you have to have a good pair of tweezers.
-- use pins from led connectors
+- use pins from rgb led connectors
-- make sure your pcb design is valid before ordering it